raphey/numpy-cnn/README.md

 ## Making a convolutional neural network with NumPy

-The purpose of this project is to build a modular CNN using only NumPy.
+The purpose of this project is to build a CNN using only NumPy.
 So far, the project includes the following features:

 - Generalized network class created with layer sizes as parameters
 - Sigmoid and leaky ReLU activation
 - Dropout and L2 regularization
-- Convolutional layer without any regularization or padding
+- Convolutional layer with same-padding option, no regularization

 The best accuracy I've gotten so far is 98.7%, using two convolutional layers and a fully connected layer with dropout.
 The goal is to get something over 99%.